aymeric-roucher/dixit/ReadMe.md

 # Try it out

 The site is available at [dixit.app](https://dixit.app/).
-Try it out, and please leave me some feedback! 😃
+You're welcome to try it out, and leave me some feedback! 😃